awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

 ------

-1. Run the following command to view the automation execution\.
+1. Run the following command to view the automation\.

 ------
 #### [ Linux ]